Career & Experience

 Take your time: Funding is allocated based on the quality of your application, not how early you apply.

-The Approval Committee is comprised of a cross section of faculty and staff from across campus from the following faculties and departments.
+The Evaluation Committee is comprised of a cross section of faculty and staff from across campus from the following faculties and departments.

 IT Services, Centre for Teaching & Learning, AVP Admin & Finance, IKB – Faculty of Arts and Social Science, Faculty of Science, Faculty of Creative & Critical Studies, School of Engineering, Faculty of Health & Social Development, Faculty of Education, Faculty of Management, Southern Medical Program, and AVP Students.